APPETITE FOR DISCUSSION

 Bottom line is we ain't makin' efforts to rain on ur parade why piss on or take cheap shots at r's.
 Oh that's rt...how u make ur livin's all that counts not others, whatever.
 U ain't above anyone regardless of who or what corporation u work for n' unfortunately most of u'll get to learn that the hard way.

 "Back ur boy!" is highly likely a reference to the media being Slash-friendly.
-Around the same time as Axl made these comments, Slash had discussed his previous drug use and state he didn't regret it because "he never killed anyone" [QC, February 1, 2010], and Axl obviously suggests that isn't the case, likely having the overdose of Todd Crew in mind [see earlier chapter].
+Around the same time as Axl made these comments, Slash had discussed his previous drug use and state he didn't regret it because "he never killed anyone" [QC, February 1, 2010], and Axl obviously suggested that isn't the case, likely having the overdose of Todd Crew in mind [see earlier chapter about the death of Crew].

 Of course not -- more unaccountable nonsense.
 Obviously, media, elements of the public, fans and our detractors had all kinds of things going on such as high hopes, expectations, pressure, naysayers, etc. I don't think anyone would mind discovering a diamond mine and I don't think anyone in any competitive field would get very far if they didn't have dreams, aspirations or simply hope to do well.
 That said, these types of comments are more from our detractors, pulled out of their ass if not thin air.